asmaaportfolio/jannat-alzikr/README.md

 **Jannat Al-Zikr** is a modern Islamic website designed to provide a simple and accessible digital experience for Muslims.

-The project brings together several useful features, including Quran browsing and listening, prayer times, Zakat calculation, Islamic Sunnahs, prayer and Wudu guides, and an interactive Islamic quiz.
+The project brings together useful Islamic resources and interactive features in one place, including Quran browsing and listening, prayer times, Zakat calculation, Islamic Sunnahs, prayer and Wudu guides, and an interactive Islamic quiz.

-The website focuses on a clean interface, responsive design, interactive components, and integration with external APIs to provide dynamic Islamic content.
+The website focuses on a clean interface, smooth navigation, responsive design, and integration with external APIs to provide dynamic Islamic content.

 ---